 The Credentials Committee makes determinations both before and after USBF Championships.
 Before a Championship, the Credentials Committee may have to determine whether a team's Positioning Points should be reduced because the team has different players than those with whom it won its PPs.
 After a Championship, the Credentials Committee may have to determine whether a player on a team that has qualified to represent the United States is eligible to do so, and may also have to deal with augmentation issues.
 The general procedure in all of these situations is the same, but the specifics may be different.
-Whenever a question is to be determined by the Credentials Committee, the USBF Secretary polls the entire committee and the result of that poll may decide the question or may necessitate forming a subcommittee to investigate the matter further.
+When the USBF Board has asked the Credentials Committee to review the eligibility of a player on a potential World Championship team, a subcommittee of the Credentials Committee shall always be formed to review the evidence and make a recommendation to the Board.
+Whenever any other question is to be determined by the Credentials Committee, the USBF Secretary polls the entire committee and the result of that poll may decide the question or may necessitate forming a subcommittee to investigate the matter further.